reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

    *  `options`: options to relax objective:
      * `threshold`: a minimum shared jobs to count
      * `distance`:  a minimum relative distance between counts when comparing different solutions.
+   This objective is supposed to be on the same level within cost ones.

 ### Work balance objectives